core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Suggested means for silent servers to make Replay Windows valid again.

 * Optional procedure for reassigning Gids moved to the document body.

+* Specific definition of reassignment of Sender IDs in a group.

 * Discussed server-side mitigations against unicast requests protected in group mode.